 How do you make a maker?
 You make a maker by making them make stuff right?

-I want to foster this by creating user friendly and streamlined processes for seemingly complicated tasks and by facilitating budget-friendly multi-faceted and modular tools for multiple tasks at once.
-This strife has originated from observing myself when being stumped in my progress from lack of explanation or accessible good quality resources.
+I want to foster this by creating user friendly and streamlined processes for seemingly complicated tasks by facilitating budget-friendly multi-faceted solutions to the correct stakeholder.
+This strife originated from observing myself when being stumped in my progress from lack of adequate explanation or accessible- and quality resources.

 As a designer, I am an inherently curious creature, drawn to exploring the unknown and uncovering unconventional connections through embodied design.
-I approach problems from unexpected perspectives—solving engineering challenges through an artist’s lens or tackling social design issues like generational emotion expression by embodying a poet.
-These experiments reveal hidden connections often overlooked in traditional design.
+I approach problems from unexpected perspectives—solving diverse challenges through applying methodologies and knowledge from diverse industries.
+These approaches reveal hidden connections often overlooked in traditional design.
 I focus on addressing root causes rather than symptoms, preventing half-solved problems from creating new ones.

 A true generalist, I strive to know a bit of everything and master competencies I find useful.
 I gravitate toward projects with a business dimension, believing that a brilliant idea without implementation is just a dream.
 Early stakeholder involvement is key to aligning expectations, and I prioritize efficiency—both mine and the client’s—through strong communication and quick rapport.